Harvey Nichols: Locations

-Dubai, UAE: In February 2006, it opened a store in Dubai, designed by architecture firm Callison in the Mall of the Emirates.
-The Dubai store is operated by Al Tayer Insignia, the luxury retail arm of Al Tayer Group.

-Kuwait City, Kuwait: On 25 January 2009, a new store opening was announced for Kuwait which opened in 2012.
-The store is located at The Avenues Mall.

-Doha, Qatar: In 2018, Harvey Nichols opened a store at Doha Festival City in Doha, Qatar.
-The Doha store is operated by Al Mana Group of Companies.

-Former locations

-Jakarta, Indonesia: A store in the Grand Indonesia mall also designed by Callison in Jakarta, Indonesia was operated by the Indonesian retail conglomerate Mitra Adiperkasa (MAP) from October 2008, but closed due to poor performance in November 2010.

-Baku, Azerbaijan: In 2015, Harvey Nichols opened a store in Baku, Azerbaijan.
-After four months, Harvey Nichols terminated its licence agreement with the Baku store, which now trades under BARKERS.

-Istanbul, Turkey: In Turkey, Harvey Nichols opened a store in Istanbul's Kanyon Shopping Mall on 13 October 2006 and Ankara's Next Level in 2017 (now closed as of 2020).
-As of 2020, the Kanyon store is operated by DEMSA Group despite not featured on Harvey Nichols' website.
-On 19 April 2021 it was reported that the company was leaving Istanbul.

 Controversies

 Soon after opening a new store in Edinburgh in 2002, the managers faced an official complaint after staff tried to stop a homeless man selling the Big Issue magazine outside.

-In mid-2003 objections were made to a Harvey Nichols magazine advertisement that appeared in Vogue, ELLE and Harpers & Queen and on a poster.
+In mid-2003 objections were made to a Harvey Nichols magazine advertisement that appeared in Vogue, Elle and Harpers & Queen and on a poster.
 The complainants objected that the advertisement was irresponsible, because it showed unsafe driving and was offensive to people who had been, or who knew people who had been involved in road accidents.

 In September 2013, Harvey Nichols resumed the sale of fur in its United Kingdom stores following a decade-long embargo.
 The decision attracted much criticism, focusing on the way animals were treated.
 The company denied allegations of cruelty and insisted its furs are ethically sourced from reputable suppliers.